bhf/aeron-cache-embedded/README.md

 The goal of these libraries is to provide an "Embedded Cache" mode across languages.
 In this mode, the client maintains a local copy of the cache data which is kept in sync with the server via WebSocket updates, allowing for fast local reads.

+Aeron transport is supported for BIDI communication in the Java and Rust libraries.

 ## Table of Contents
 - [Functionality and Samples By Language](#functionality-and-samples-by-language)
 - [Installation](#installation)